grommunio/gromox-container/gromox-core/README.md

 ## About

-This will build a container for the [Grommunio Core](https://grommunio.com/) suite.
+This will build a container for the Gromox core of the [Grommunio](https://grommunio.com/) suite.

 * Automatic configuration of various services
-* Grommunio Core (gromox-http, gromox-antispam, gromox-event, gromox-midb, gromox-postfix,gromox-timer, gromox-zcore, gromox-imap, gromox-pop3, gromox-delivery, gromox-delivery-queue, gromox-admin, nginx, redis and php-fpm)
+* Grommunio Core (gromox-http, gromox-antispam, gromox-event, gromox-midb, gromox-postfix,gromox-timer, gromox-zcore, gromox-imap, gromox-pop3, gromox-delivery, gromox-delivery-queue, nginx, redis and php-fpm)
 * Configurable via config files and environment variables. *Future versions will configure all variables via the environment*

 * This Container uses a [OpenSuse Linux base](https://hub.docker.com/r/opensuse/leap) and includes [s6 overlay](https://github.com/just-containers/s6-overlay) enabled for PID 1 Init capabilities.